Hello! My name is Cristina Sciarra. I started The Roaming Kitchen in 2011 as a way to share and archive my kitchen life.

 In the last ten years, I have lived in nine separate places.
 My kitchen roams where I do–it is where I feel most at home.
+(After a stint in Madrid, I moved to Paris, where I attended culinary school at Le Cordon Bleu.
+Back in New York, I earned an MFA in Fiction Writing and completed Culinary Management studies.)
 But I am proof that it does not matter where you live, or if you come from a “food family” or not—armed with a little culinary knowledge and fresh ingredients, great meals are possible and within reach.
 Food should foster community.
 It should be a source of physical and spiritual nourishment.

 For the most part, you will find seasonal recipes here—I think a June strawberry is worth waiting for.
 I shop at farmers markets because real, whole, quality ingredients are important to me: I want a connection with the makers of my food.
 I want to know how their products arrived on my table.
 I volunteer on the board of Slow Food NYC because I believe that food should be “good, clean, and fair.”
 I might invite you over for dinner.